Technology-Notes/kiemlicz-util-wiki/Salt-Modules.md

 {% endfor %}
 ```
 User assumed that the jinja will 'see' `clone_repo` changes.
 It is not true.
-Jinja is evaluated first, thus if this sls file is applied first time, effectively the YAML looks like:
+Jinja is evaluated first, thus when this _sls_ file is applied first time, effectively the YAML looks like:
 ```
 clone_repo:
   git.latest: